techenthusiast167/Master-OSINT-Toolkit-/README.md

 **Some modules require API keys**:

-HaveIBeenPwned API (for Email breach checks)
+HaveIBeenPwned API (for Email breach checks: https://haveibeenpwned.com/api/v3

-Register at HaveIBeenPwned API and replace YOUR_API_KEY placeholder in the script.
+Register at HaveIBeenPwned API and replace YOUR_API_KEY placeholder rightly where is required in the script.

 AbuseIPDB API (for IP blacklist checks)
-Register at AbuseIPDB and replace the API key placeholder.
+Register at AbuseIPDB and replace the API key placeholder rightly where needed in the script: https://www.abuseipdb.com

 Security Note: Never hardcode API keys in public repositories.
 Use environment variables or config files instead.